 If you want to grow your site, InMotion’s Power plan will comfortably set you on your way to bigger and better things.

 How generous is the discount?
-Well, it depends on how long you sign up for.
-You can pay $4.99 per month for the six month plan, or $4.16 per month for the 12 month plan.
+You can pay $2.49 per month for the six month plan and the 12 month plan.
 That’s 58% off when you sign up for 12 months!

 It’s always worth checking what sales the provider is running at the time you sign up.
 Often, the promotion for new users can be cheaper than the student discount, and you can usually lock that price down for up to three years.
 So make sure you’re getting the best deal you can.